MxFrgsn/COMP1004-Project/README.md

 # ComputingPractice-Project
-My project is a type racer/typing tests similar to websites such as Monkeytype.com and Keybr.com
+Description:
+This website is intended to be my project for the module comp1004 using HTML, CSS and Javascript.
+The intention of this website is to be a typing test which measures your typing abilities and offers repeatable exercises to try and improve it.